 The good news is, after scouring Amazon for several hour, I happened upon Bubba’s Pet Stain and Odor Terminator.
 It was a good bit more expensive than what I’d used before, but the reviews made me confident enough to give it a shot, and I’m glad I did.

-Unlike the sprays and foams sold at most big box stores, this product will saturate the carpet and pad, removing the odor!
+Unlike the spray bottle formulas and foams sold at most big box stores, this product will saturate the carpet and pad, remove the odor!
 It also lacks the terrible after-scent the foam product I used before had, which is a plus.

 How To Use Bubba’s Pet Stain and Odor Eliminator To Get Cat Urine Out Of Your Carpets

 This cleaner worked really well for me, but you need to follow the instructions.
-Here’s what I did step-by-step to remove the god-awful cat pee smell from our wall to wall carpeting.
+Here’s what I did step-by-step to get rid of the god-awful cat pee smell from our wall to wall carpeting.

 Step 1: Identify spots using the black light